-of all their programs, and determine how they are driving value for the company as a whole.
+Focusing on ROI first will yield better results.
+By having multiple types of measurements for a full ROI picture, teams can assess the impact of all their programs, and determine how they are driving value for the company.
 Starting with something like ROI by channel is a good first step into understanding the impact of your programs.
 Build up your confidence in measurements and execute on the results.